Stocks Rebound, on Pace for Monthly Gains

 -- Fed meeting eyed

-Global stocks mostly rebounded Wednesday as bond yields stabilized, keeping major indexes on track for monthly gains.
+Global stocks and bonds mostly rebounded Wednesday after a selloff, keeping major indexes on track for solid monthly gains.

-The Stoxx Europe 600 edged up 0.3% in early trading amid a raft of corporate results, following its biggest daily fall of the year.
-Shares of Swedish household-appliance maker Electrolux jumped 6% after it reported an increase in fourth quarter profits, leading an advance in the region's shares.
+In a busy day for markets, investors were parsing President Donald Trump's first State of the Union address, a slew of corporate earnings and Janet Yellen's final meeting as leader of the Federal Reserve later in the day.

-Futures pointed to a 0.4% opening gain for the Dow Jones Industrial Average ahead of a Federal Reserve meeting later in the day.
-On Tuesday, the Dow declined 362.59 points in its biggest daily drop since May as investors grappled with rising bond yields and pressure on the health care sector.
+The Stoxx Europe 600 edged up 0.1% in morning trading following its biggest daily fall of the year.
+Shares of Swedish household-appliance maker Electrolux jumped 7% after it reported an increase in fourth quarter profits, helping offset steep post-earnings declines from telecommunications-equipment maker Ericsson and fashion retailer Hennes & Mauritz.

 Continue Reading Below